How does this align with my curriculum?

 What are the different types of impact craters?

 Simple craters are small, bowl-shaped craters with smooth walls.
 Complex craters are larger craters.
 They have features such as central peaks and stepped sides.
 The Moon’s Copernicus Crater is a complex crater.
 Simple and complex craters can range in diameter.
-Some are a few dozen metres.
-Some are about 300 km!
+Some are a few dozen metres wide.
+Others are up to 300 km wide!

 What factors determine the size and shape of a crater?

-The size and shape of a crater depend on several factors:
+The size and shape of a crater depends on several factors.
+These include:

 - the mass of the impacting object;